SpatialPublicGoods/WorldBankPorvertyPrediction/README.md

 cd paper/

-Then run biber and the makefile
+Then, open cmd and run biber and the makefile

 biber main